25 Epic 4th of July Party Ideas (That Go Way Beyond Fireworks)

 Safety Reminders for Party Use

-- Designate one adult as the "smoke coordinator" -- they handle all ignition
+• Designate one adult as the "smoke coordinator" who handles all ignition.

-- Keep kids and pets at a safe distance during ignition
+• Keep kids and pets at a safe distance during ignition; wait for the smoke to establish before anyone runs through it.

 Shop for Your 4th of July Party